mocquin/quickstarts/ipyywidgets.md

 ## Interactive

-By default, interact and interactive call the function for every update of the widgets value.
 Similar to interact, but returns a widget instead of juste displaying it.

 `w = interactive(f, a=10, b=20)`
 To introspect :